Accidental Death of an Anarchist

 Heathers the Musical returned to the theatre for a summer season in 2021, running alongside The Tiger Who Came to Tea.
 Only Fools and Horses returned to the venue in October 2021, continuing its open-ended run.
 Children’s show Peppa Pig’s Best Day Ever played over the Christmas period in 2021 and 2022.

 In April 2023, Only Fools and Horses The Musical closed, and Theatre Royal Haymarket announced plans to become a home for short-run plays in the West End.
-In summer 2023, The Tiger Who Came To Tea returns for another season, alongside a transfer of Lyric Hammersmith's acclaimed revival of Accidental Death of an Anarchist starring Daniel Rigby.
+In summer 2023, The Tiger Who Came To Tea returned for another season, alongside a transfer of Lyric Hammersmith's acclaimed revival of Accidental Death of an Anarchist starring Daniel Rigby.

 Past Shows